osama3101995/lvuk-test/README.md

 1. Clone the base repo:
    `git clone git@github.com:osama3101995/lvuk-test.git`

-2. Replace the component in `app/tabs/task.tsx` with this version.
+2. Check the component in `app/tabs/task.tsx` with this version.

 3. Run the project:
    `npx expo start` (or follow the steps in the base repo README)